Kingdom of Galicia–Volhynia: Decline (1301–1340)

-After Lev's death in 1301, a period of decline ensued.
-Lev was succeeded by his son Yuri I, who ruled for only seven years.
-Although his reign was largely peaceful and the Kingdom of Rus flourished economically, Yuri I lost Lublin to the Poles in 1302.
-From 1308 until 1323 Kingdom of Rus was jointly ruled by Yuri I's sons Andrew and Lev II, who proclaimed themselves to be the kings of Kingdom of Rus.
+After Leo's death in 1301, a period of decline ensued.
+Leo was succeeded by his son Yuri I, who ruled for only seven years.
+Although his reign was largely peaceful and the Galicia–Volhynia flourished economically, Yuri I lost Lublin to the Poles in 1302.
+From 1308 to 1323, Galicia–Volhynia was jointly ruled by Yuri I's sons Andrew and Leo II, who proclaimed themselves to be the kings of Galicia–Volhynia.
 The brothers forged alliances with King Władysław I of Poland and the Teutonic Order against the Lithuanians and the Mongols, but the Kingdom was still tributary to the Mongols and joined the Mongol military expeditions of Uzbeg Khan and his successor, Janibeg Khan.
 The brothers died together in 1323, in battle, fighting against the Mongols, and left no heirs.

-After the extinction of the Rurikid dynasty in Kingdom of Rus in 1323, Volhynia passed into the control of the Lithuanian prince Liubartas, while the boyars took control over Galicia.
-They invited the Polish prince Boleslaw Yuri II, a grandson of Yuri I, to assume the Galician throne.
+After the extinction of the Rurikid dynasty in Galicia–Volhynia in 1323, Volhynia passed into the control of the Lithuanian prince Liubartas, while the boyars took control over Galicia.
+They invited the Polish prince Yuri II Boleslav, a grandson of Yuri I, to assume the Galician throne.
 Boleslaw converted to Orthodoxy and assumed the name Yuri II.
+His encouragement of foreign colonization led to conflicts with the boyars, who then poisoned him in 1340 and offered the throne to Liubartas, within the same year Casimir III of Poland attacked Lviv.

+Final years and aftermath (1341–1392)
-Nevertheless, suspecting him of harboring Catholic feelings, the boyars poisoned him in 1340 and elected one of their own, Dmitry Detko, to lead the Galician state.
-In Winter 1341 Tatars, Ruthenians led by Detko, and Lithuanians led by Liubartas were able to defeat the Poles, although they were not so successful in Summer 1341.
-Finally, Detko was forced to accept Polish overlordship, as a starost of Halych.
-After Detko's death, Poland's King Casimir III mounted a successful invasion, capturing and annexing Galicia in 1349.
-Galicia–Volhynia ceased to exist as an independent state.

-Danylo's dynasty attempted to gain support from Pope Benedict XII and broader European powers for an alliance against the Mongols, but ultimately proved unable to compete with the rising powers of the centralised Grand Duchy of Lithuania and the Kingdom of Poland.
-Only in 1349, after the occupation of Galicia–Volhynia by an allied Polish-Hungarian force, was the Kingdom of Rus finally conquered and incorporated in Poland.
-This ended the vassalage of Kingdom of Rus to the Golden Horde.
+In winter 1341 Tatars, Ruthenians led by Detko, and Lithuanians led by Liubartas were able to defeat the Poles, although they were not so successful in summer 1341.
+Finally, Detko was forced to accept Polish overlordship, as a starost of Galicia.
+After Detko's death, Casimir III mounted a successful invasion, capturing and annexing Galicia in 1349.The Romanovichi (branch of the Rurikid) dynasty of Daniel of Galicia attempted to gain support from Pope Benedict XII and broader European powers for an alliance against the Mongols, but ultimately proved unable to compete with the rising powers of the centralised Grand Duchy of Lithuania and the Kingdom of Poland.
+Only in 1349, after the occupation of Galicia–Volhynia by an allied Polish-Hungarian force, was Galicia–Volhynia finally conquered and incorporated into Poland.
+This ended the vassalage of Galicia–Volhynia to the Golden Horde.From 1340 to 1392, the civil war in the region transitioned into a power struggle between Lithuania, Poland, and Hungary.
+The first stage of conflict led to the signing of a treaty in 1344 that secured the Principality of Peremyshl for the Crown of Poland, while the rest of the territory belonged to a member of the Gediminid dynasty of Liubartas.

-Final years and aftermath (1340–1392)

-From 1340 to 1392, the civil war in the region transitioned into a power struggle between Lithuania, Poland, and Hungary.
-The first stage of conflict led to the signing of a treaty in 1344 that secured the Principality of Peremyshl for the Crown of Poland, while the rest of the territory belonged to a member of the Gediminis family, Liubartas.
 Eventually by the mid-14th century, the Kingdom of Poland and the Grand Duchy of Lithuania divided up the region between them: King Casimir III took Galicia and Western Volhynia, while the sister state of Eastern Volhynia together with Kiev came under Lithuanian control, 1352–66.